dotnet/docs-maui/docs/user-interface/keyboard-accelerators.md

 A keyboard accelerator is composed of two components:

 - Modifiers, which include Shift, Ctrl, and Alt.
-- Keys, which include all alphanumeric keys.
+- Keys, which include alphanumeric keys, and special keys.

 In .NET MAUI, keyboard accelerators are associated with commands exposed in menus, and should be specified with the menu item.
 Specifically, .NET MAUI keyboard accelerators can be attached to menu items in the menu bar on Mac Catalyst and Windows, and menu items in context menus on Windows.
 For more information about menu bars, see [Display a menu bar in a .NET MAUI desktop app](menu-bar.md).
 For more information about context menus, see [Display a context menu in a .NET MAUI desktop app](context-menu.md).